JonasPrimbs/draft-ietf-mla-oidc/docs/draft.md

 They also do not trust the MXS which could manipulate or introspect exchanged messages.
 But they trust each others OpenID Provider (OP) to validate the identity of their End User accounts correctly.

-With the technique proposed in this document, Alice can send an authenticated message to Bob.
+With the technique proposed in this document, Alice can send authenticated messages to Bob.
-If Bob trusts Alice's OP, he can verify that the message was sent by Alice's Client.
+If Bob trusts Alice's OP, he can verify that the message was sent by a Relying Party of Alice.
 This works also the other way around, even if Bob's and Alice's OP differ from each other.

-To authenticate an End User to another Client, this document introduces a special kind of ID Token, called the Identity Assertion Token (IAT).
+To authenticate an End User to another Relying Party, this document introduces a special kind of ID Token, called the ID Assertion Token (IAT).
-Unlike the normal ID Token, the IAT's purpose is to be sent to clients or servers of other End Users.
+Unlike the normal ID Token, the IAT's purpose is to be sent to remote Relying Parties or servers to authenticate the End User of the IAT to other End Users.
 Because of this, the introduction of an IAT is required, since a normal ID Token might leak undesired data (e.g., internal End User ID, email address, ...) if transferred to another End User.

 The structure of the IAT relies on the Proof-of-Possession Key Semantics for JSON Web Tokens, defined in [RFC 7800](https://www.rfc-editor.org/rfc/rfc7800).
 Therefore, it contains the public key of an asymmetric key pair.
-The Client uses the related private key to authenticate sent messages and thereby proves the possession of the IAT.
+The Relying Party uses the related private key to authenticate sent messages and thereby proves the possession of the IAT.

-For advanced security, this document also describes how to establish an End-to-End Encryption (E2EE) for uni- and bidirectional communication channels on the application layer.
+To achieve full End-to-End Security, this document also describes how to establish an End-to-End Encryption (E2EE) for uni- and bidirectional communication channels on the application layer.

 ### 1.1.
 Requirements Notation and Conventions